nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 <!--
 <p>All requests SHALL contain a valid ‘Authorization’ header and SHALL contain an ‘Accept’ header and SHALL contain an ‘If-Match’ header. </p>
 <p>The `Accept` header indicates the format of the response the client is able to understand, this will be one of the following <code class="highlighter-rouge">application/fhir+json</code> or <code class="highlighter-rouge">application/fhir+xml</code>. </p>

-<p>The ‘If-Match’ header makes the request conditional.
-The server will process the requested DocumentReference only if it’s versionId property matches one of the listed ETags.</p>
 -->

 ### 4.3 Update Response ###